 Take it off your business card, your website, stop referring to yourself that way.
 Why?
 Because freelance is low-rent.
 A “freelancer” is someone a company calls in to cover their bases—and save money.
 Because it’s cheaper than having a full-time employee, simple as that.

-A freelancer saves the company money and fixes problems—and that’s fine—but in order to value your own business more highly, you’ve got to promote yourself from freelance…to consultant.
+A freelancer saves the company money and fixes problems—and that’s fine—but in order to value your own business more highly, you’ve got to promote yourself from freelance…to consultant, this could make you even more valuable if you have something like a small business SEO and some other much-needed skill.

 That’s right.
 You don’t have to be some Harvard MBA grad working in a think tank to be a consultant.
 Not at all.
 A consultant is someone a company invests in to address an issue they don’t have the resources or skill set to handle on their own.